McCoyBrandon/AI_Capstone/README.md

 - writes runs/Test_run_1/eval_metrics.json

 ### 3. Run inference demo
-Similar to to above, for th einference you will run:
+Similar to to above, for the inference you will run:

 ```bash
 docker run --rm \